spiral/docs/docs/en/console/configuration.md

 # Console - Installation and Configuration

-All of the provided application skeletons include a Console component by default.
+All of the provided application skeletons include the Console component by default.
 To enable the component in alternative builds, make sure to require composer package `spiral/console` and modify the application bootloader:

 ```php